Prevent Premature Ejaculation: How to Not Cum Fast

 One of the more popular techniques for men coping with premature ejaculation involves squeezing the tip of your penis for a few seconds when you feel like you’re about to reach orgasm and ejaculate.

-This technique, popularly referred to as, “the squeeze technique,” is basically the Windows 95 of PE treatments.
-By that, we mean it was pretty much the only clinically recommended therapy technique for PE until the 1990s, give or take.
-Seems crazy with all the different treatments we have today, right?
+This technique, often called “the squeeze technique,” is basically the Windows 95 of PE treatments.
+By that, we mean it was pretty much the only clinically recommended therapy for PE until the 1990s, give or take.

 Our guide to the squeeze technique for premature ejaculation goes into more detail about how you can use this technique to enjoy more satisfying sex.